Using Energy Efficiently

 Financial Support and Advice

 These tips might save you money, but we also know that financial concerns can be stressful to manage.
-If you’re concerned about your finances, get in touch with the University’s Student Funding and Advice team to speak to them about the Financial Assistance Programme.
-You can contact them at studentconnect@cardiff.ac.uk or call 029 22 518 888.
-To speak to someone specifically about the Financial Assistance Programme, you can email fapa@cardiff.ac.uk.
+If you’re concerned about your finances, get in touch with the University’s Student Funding and Advice team to speak to them about the Money Support Fund.
+You can contact them at Studentconnect@cardiff.ac.uk or call 029 22 518 888.
+To speak to someone specifically about the Money Support Fund, you can email Moneysupport@cardiff.ac.uk .

 If you have any concerns about the quality, standard or repair of your home, or are having a difficult time, get in touch with us.
 You can email us at advice@cardiff.ac.uk or call 02920 781 410.